andre-j3sus/ist-meic-notes/2nd-semester/sec/02-basic-abstractions.md

 * **Eventually perfect failure detector**:
   * **Strong completeness**;
   * **Eventually strong accuracy**: no correct process is suspected eventually;
-  * Implemented by a **heartbeat** mechanism - processes periodically send messages to each other with a timeout; if a process does not receive a heartbeat from another process, it suspects it has crashed.
+  * Implemented by a **heartbeat** mechanism - processes periodically send messages to each other with a timeout; if a process does not receive a heartbeat from another process, it suspects it has crashed;
+  * Can be implemented in an **eventually synchronous** system.

+> Detecting arbitrary faults is much harder than detecting crash faults, so failure detectors are usually implemented in the context of crash faults.

 ---